 Periodontal treatments are dependent on the type and severity of the gum disease.
 If diagnosed and treated early enough, simple periodontal therapy may be enough, but if periodontitis has advanced to the stages where the structure supporting the teeth has been affected, periodontal surgery may be necessary.

-A proper oral hygiene plan at home is vital to preventing periodontal disease from becoming a serious recurring issue.
+A proper oral hygiene plan at home is vital to preventing periodontal issue from becoming a serious recurring issue.
 Home care alone, however, is not usually enough to control bacterial infections that occur below the gum line where a toothbrush, floss, or other oral hygienic care products are unable to reach.
 Once bacteria has propagated beneath the gum line, specialized instruments used in periodontal cleaning are needed for their removal.

 The Stages of Teeth Infections

-Periodontal disease is a bacterial infection affecting the gums and bone supporting the teeth.
+Periodontal disease in Miami is a bacterial infection affecting the gums and bone supporting the teeth.
 During a routine cleaning, Dr. de Cardenas examines his patients’ gums, feeling the depth of the tissue at the edge of the gum line.
 Healthy gums hug the teeth tightly, have a healthy pink color, and do not bleed when you brush your teeth.
 There are 4 stages of gum disease:

 Gums are inflamed and sensitive to the touch